Seattle Nursing Home Negligence Attorney

 At Menzer Law Firm, PLLC, we handle neglect and abuse claims occurring at all types of elder care facilities, including:

 Adult Family Homes

 These are regular residences in which the owners and staff take responsibility for the residents’ well-being and safety.
-Residents may receive a room, meals, laundry services, supervision, and different levels of care depending on their needs and the resources available at the home.
-Some adult family homes offer specialized care for adults with certain needs, such as dementia.
-An adult family home can have between two and six residents.
+Residents may receive a room, meals, laundry services, supervision, and different levels of health care depending on their needs and the resources available at the home.
+An adult family home can have between two and six residents, and some offer specialized care for adults with certain needs, such as dementia.

 Assisted Living Facilities